Sieabah/cmsc-435/proj3/README.txt

 Notes:
 You can change running conditions in main.cpp by changing the constants passed into the pipeline.

-OUTPUT_ZBUFFER will output a zbuffer render of the image, white being closer and black being furthest, misses are solid white.
+TRANSPARENCY_ALPHA if set to < 1 will put the pipeline into transparency mode and emit transparent items OUTPUT_ZBUFFER will output a zbuffer render of the image, white being closer and black being furthest, misses are solid white.
 DEBUG will output all debug information to the console CULLING_ENABLED will cull backfacing triangles